 You might have heard from some dog owners that it is good for a dog to experience one heat cycle before she is spayed, or to have one litter of puppies before she is spayed.

 The good news is those are myths!
-Most veterinarians actually recommend spaying before a dog experiences a heat cycle.
+Most veterinarians actually recommend spaying small breed dogs before they experience a heat cycle.

 If you are unsure, consult with your veterinarian to make a health plan for your dog.

 Read this article by the ASPCA for more myths about spaying and neutering.

 As you have read above, the heat cycle is not an entirely pleasant experience.
 You can save your dog from having to go through that by spaying her before she goes into heat.

 Your veterinarian will advise you on when the best time to spay her would be.

 According to The ASPCA, there are many benefits to your dog being spayed, such as: